geohotstan/tinycorp-meetings/2024-12-02/README.md

 That's what we want to do.
 We want to both host, make common models, not host them.
 We're not hosting shit.
-It's all hosted by HuggingFace and GitHub, but make it easy to deploy models to the web in hopes that shitification is prevented.
+It's all hosted by HuggingFace and GitHub, but make it easy to deploy models to the web in hopes that enshitification is prevented.
 And then that's from the consumer side.
 And then from the server side, we are going to launch our first test cloud, hopefully in a month or two.